isaacward1/mal-sandbox/README.md

 <br>

 ## Replication
-### Creating the VM Image W/ virsh
+### Creating the VM Image
-Below is the virsh command used to create my VM image:
+**Note:** The following is intended for those using KVM/QEMU.
+If you use another hypervisor (VMware, Virtual Box, etc.), you can easily create one with the same hardware configurations shown [below]().

-    ...
+This is the XML config file for my KVM/QEMU VM 👉 [mal-win11.xml](mal-win11.xml).
+To create an identical guest VM:

-\* Obviously this is useless if you use another hypervisor (VMware, Virtual Box, etc.), but you can easily create one with the same hardware configurations shown below.
+    sudo virsh define mal-win11.xml

 ### Installing Tools
 Chocolately